guettli/programming-guidelines/README.md

 For example creating containers with one or several `RUN ...` commands is ok.

-I use this heading, to ensure that the script stops if something is wrong:
+I use this heading, to ensure that the script is using Bash and stops if something is wrong:

 ```
 #!/bin/bash
 set -euxo pipefail
 ...
 ```
+And:

+* you should check your script in CI with [shellcheck](https://github.com/koalaman/shellcheck).
+* Use an IDE plugin which uses shellcheck.

 ### Avoid toilet paper programming (wrapping)